 Over the past 20 years or so, or thereabouts, government entities have been working to identify the ideal waste management strategy in the country.
 Although certain tactics and initiatives promoted clean landfills, other actions were focused on energy programs against waste.
 With the goal of "Squander Free Sri Lanka by 2018," CEA launched the "Pilisaru Project," a 10-year waste management framework, in 2008.
-Unfortunately, the lack of a sensible, long-lasting approach has increased the amount of opaque and pointless processes (Dassanayake,2019).
+Unfortunately, the lack of a sensible, long-lasting approach has increased the amount of opaque and pointless processes [1].

-The distance between waste producers and recyclers should be closed by igniting more variety communities and making the cycle more readily available.
-Plastic, polythene, metal, and glass recycling activities should be stimulated and funded at diverse scales.
-As was discussed, he conducted research.
+The distance between waste producers and recyclers should be closed by igniting more variety of communities and making the cycle more readily available.
+Plastic, polyethylene, metal, and glass recycling activities should be stimulated and funded at diverse scales.
 Waste is a resource; hence efficient waste management practices should be implemented.
-The industry should be set up as a business that generates revenue rather than one that offers no incentives to the corporation (Cialani, C., & Mortazavi, R., 2020).
+The industry should be set up as a business that generates revenue rather than one that offers no incentives to the corporation [5].

-3. Methodology
+III.
+Methodology